bobbidigi/Udacity-P7-Neighborhood-Map/README.md

 # Project Overview

-In this Capstone project for the Udacity Grow with Google Front End Developer Nanodegree, I was tasked to develop a single page application from scratch featuring a map of my favorite neighborhood locations or a neighborhood I would like to visit.
+In this Capstone project, I was tasked to develop a single page application from scratch featuring a map of my favorite neighborhood locations or a neighborhood I would like to visit.
 I then had to add functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.
 The project was bootstrapped with [create-react-app](https://github.com/facebookincubator/create-react-app) and I chose to utilize the [Google Maps API](https://cloud.google.com/maps-platform/) and [Foursquare API](https://developer.foursquare.com/) to deliver content.

 I tried very hard to mimic the layout, design and functionality that Google Maps utilizes because it is so darn easy for anyone to just pick up and understand how to use.
 I also chose not to hard code any of my initial data.
 All location data is retrieved by API requests to Foursquare.